 We usually end up using our creativity on all the wrong things.
 By forcing the proverbial square peg in the round hole.
 We’re using our creativity to make that first thing that comes our way into something it’s really not.
 Like an ill-advised career path.
 Or living situation.
 Or relationship.
 Or self-destructive behaviors.

 About 7 years ago, I took a 4-week freelance job as a video editor and knew from the moment I walked in it was the wrong fit.
 I knew it was wrong when I spoke to the post-producer.
 And knew it was wrong when I spoke to the editor.
-And I knew it was wrong when I left that day with the job in hand.
+And I knew it was wrong when I left that day with the job at hand.
 But I took it anyway because I wanted the cushion of the steady money it would provide for the month, the free food they fed us at lunch, the overtime check, and my friend being on the same floor.

 Even now, it felt like the 4 longest weeks of my life.
 I was given a job with no instructions, then abandoned to navigate its diseased mess.
-When I raised red flags that I didn’t understand what was entailed, and cutting some 4 commercials in one day was impossible; I was told by the producer that was a huge problem if I couldn’t handle it.
+When I raised red flags that I didn’t understand what was entailed and cutting some 4 commercials in one day was impossible; I was told by the producer that was a huge problem if I couldn’t handle it.
 That was the end of the conversation.

 Meaning me.
 I was the problem.
 I didn’t have the confidence then to say, “Right, it is a problem.”
 And walk out.
 I thought it would damage my work reputation.
 Or mean I was a quitter.
 Or not a good person for leaving others in a lurch.
 So I kept working and the project turned into a huge mess and ultimately I felt so small and insignificant.
 That they were right, I wasn’t that good.
 That I didn’t deserve to have a proper gig but keep scraping together piecemeal projects.